ohbriansung/usb_rubber_ducky/pi_zero_ducky/README.md

 - ~~Take a photo with Mac's webcam~~

-apparently, Apple has a very strong security and privacy.
-It's nearly impossible to control hardware like webcam or mic without operating on the machine.
+Apparently, Apple has a very strong security and privacy.
+It's nearly impossible to control hardware like webcam or mic without really operating on the machine.

 ## Author and Contributors